 This is where the advantage of using a system like the ASVS is completely realized.
 The first advantage offered through the ASVS is that it is an extension of the proven, supported and trusted OWASP principles and methodologies.

 From this foundation, the level of application security is measured, documented and then rated and assigned a level as was previously discussed.
-This not only gives businesses a peace of mind, it more importantly offers a system that tests and proves applications and their level of security.
+This not only gives businesses peace of mind, it, more importantly, also offers a system that tests and proves applications and their level of security.